deansallinen/quickuser/README.md

-# QuickHex
+# QuickUser

-Refresh the page to generate a new hex
+Refresh the page to generate a new user